marleyschneiderr/computer-science-wizard/gist-template.md

 Example: `s` - Known as dot-all, this expression allows the `.` character to match any character in the input, including newlines.
 Newlines are special characters used to represent the end of a line of text, indicating a link break in a file.

 ### Character Escapes

+Character escapes are a way of indicating that a particular character should be treated as a literal character rather than a special character with its regular expression meaning.

+Character escapes can be used in regular expressions to represent other characters that have specific meanings.
+For example, curly braces `({ hi })`, plus sign `(+)`, square brackets `([ hi ])`, question mark `(?)`, vertical bar `(|)`, and MORE.

+Example: The dot character `.` has a specific significance in a regular expression in that it matches any single character.
+If a user wants to match a literal dot character, they should use the character escape `\.`.
+The escape character (the backslash) instructs the regular expression engine to consider the following character (in this case, the dot) as a literal character rather than its regular expression meaning.

+In the email sequence, there are four character escapes used:

+1) `\d`: This character escape matches any number character (those that are equivalent to `[0-9]`).

+2) `\.`: This character escape matches a period character `.`.
+The backslash escapes the period due to the fact that the period is a special character in regular expressions that matches any character.

+3) `\-`: This character escape matches a hyphen character `-`.
+The hyphen is used as a literal character is escaped with a backslash as well.

+4) `\[ and \]`: This character escape matches a square bracket character.
+The square brackets are used as literal characters and are also escaped with a backslash.

+Note: Some of these character escapes are used within character classes (i.e., inside square brackets), where they have slightly different meanings than outside of character classes.
+For example, the dot `.` matches a literal dot (period) within a character class, but it matches any character except a newline outside of a character class.

 ## Author